boxcutter/kvm/docs/NVIDIA_JETSON_MANUAL_INSTALL.md

 ![Device Type Again](https://github.com/boxcutter/kvm/blob/c3936088301e5608263873b137a54350b7c4130c/docs/images/jetson/Screenshot%202024-02-03%20at%2011.02.41.png)

-Now you’ll need to set up a monitor and configure the username/password.
-Make sure you use our automation provisioning user:
+Now you’ll need to set up a monitor and configure the username/password and the rest of Ubuntu.